pgailinas/dip-ai-image-detection/docs/11_Basic_Fine-Tuning.md

    Stratified k-fold cross-validation is performed on the training dataset to evaluate each configuration.

 6. **Model Selection**
-   The best-performing configuration is selected based on evaluation metrics, with emphasis on ROC AUC and F1-score.
+   The best-performing configuration is selected based primarily on **ROC AUC**, with **F1-score** used as a secondary metric.
+   The selected model may be a lower-complexity architecture, reflecting the structured nature of the feature space.

 7. **Final Model Training**
    The selected model is retrained using the full training dataset.
+   Convergence behavior is verified to ensure stable training.

 8. **Final Evaluation (Test Set)**
    The tuned model is evaluated on the independent test dataset to measure generalization performance.